Doc’s Vita

 May 2015 to April 2017, Contract with US Navy: Integrated Behavioral Health Consultant (IBHC), Okinawa, Japan.
 Behavioral services with Marines and Sailors.
 Camp Hansen.

-Camp Foster US Naval Hospital, Okinawa, Japan providing: Psychotherapeutic service to military personnel (including Marines, Sailors, Soldiers, Airmen, and families) stationed Okinawa, Japan.
+Camp Foster US Naval Hospital, Okinawa, Japan, provided: Psychotherapeutic service to military personnel (including Marines, Sailors, Soldiers, Airmen, and families) stationed in Okinawa, Japan.
 Services provided as part of the mental health team in the Naval Hospital.

 March 2010 to March 2012:

 40 hours/week at Sacramento State Prison, working in the mental health services system.
-Direct services to inmates including case management, counseling, group teaching, support services, psychological evaluations.
+Direct services to inmates, including case management, counseling, group teaching, support services, and psychological evaluations.

 January 1979 to Present (except time in Okinawa), Private Practice:

 Psychotherapy Practice: Adult, adolescent, child.
-Family/parenting issues, substance abuse, anger management, marital conflict, individual issues.
+Family/parenting issues, substance abuse, anger management, marital conflict, and individual issues.

 January 2006 to present (except time in Okinawa):

-90% of time in forensic work in California performing psychological evaluations as noted below.
+90% of the time in forensic work in California performing psychological evaluations, as noted below.

 Forensic Practice:

-November 2007 to February 2009 performed Lifer Exams for the California Board of Parole Hearings (ceased because BPH no longer used contractors).
+From November 2007 to February 2009, performed Lifer Exams for the California Board of Parole Hearings (ceased because BPH no longer used contractors).

 July 2007 to December 2007:

-Independent contractor working 20 hrs/week at Wasco State Prison, Wasco, CA in mental health department.
-Continued forensic private practice while at this prison.
+Independent contractor working 20 hrs/week at the mental health department in the Wasco State Prison, Wasco, CA. Continued forensic private practice while at this prison.

-Previously have done exams for Personal Injury, Worker’s Compensation, Family Law (custody/visitation).
+Previously have done exams for Personal Injury, Worker’s Compensation, and Family Law (custody/visitation).

-Qualified as expert to testify in Superior Courts of Yuba, Sutter, Colusa, Butte, Sacramento, Placer, Nevada, Sierra and Shasta Counties in California.
+Qualified as an expert to testify in the Superior Courts of Yuba, Sutter, Colusa, Butte, Sacramento, Placer, Nevada, Sierra, and Shasta Counties in California.
 Primarily in Yuba, Sutter, Colusa, and Butte counties.

 September 1974 to December 1978: